-Performance Management & Evaluation Branch (PMEB) Office of the Cabinet Page 25
+Performance Management & Evaluation Branch (PMEB) Office of the Cabinet Page 27

-Single Account under the control of the Accountant General (AG).
-This will result in significant cost savings and improved customer service
+Central Treasury Management System (CTMS): The CTMS is a system to enable the consolidation of the cash resources of the Government and public bodies within a single account to be called the Treasury Single Account under the control of the Accountant General (AG).
+This will result in significant cost savings and improved customer service.